 That's the only complaint I had about it.
 After it slices the sheets of lasagna, it leaves a huge part of the zucchini in the machine, which is honestly too bad because it could have made more sheets if the food holder and zucchini attachments had been made smaller in size.

 The core that's left is about 1.25 inches in diameter and 5 inches long so it's a huge waste.
-I just chopped that into small pieces and added it to the meat sauce I made, but if you weren't going to make lasagna with it, you'd need to find another use for the extra zucchini cores that haven't been made into lasagna sheets.
+I just chopped that into small pieces and added it to the meat sauce I made, but if you weren't going to make lasagna with it, you'd need to find another use for the extra zucchini cores that haven't been made into zucchini lasagna noodles.

-For the lasagna, this is actually my dad's recipe.
+For the low carb lasagna, this is actually my dad's recipe.
 My father's side of the family is Italian and pasta was always something I ate multiple times a week.
 Now I may get some criticism here, but in my family we ALWAYS put hard-boiled eggs into lasagnas.
 I don't know why.
 That's the way we've always made them and I absolutely love it.

-For this recipe, I kept it really simple and just added some of my favourite fillings like mascarpone and black olives.
+For this zucchini lasagna recipe, I kept it really simple and just added some of my favourite fillings like mascarpone and black olives.
 I usually also like to make a cheese sauce very similar to the cheese sauce I made in my Low Carb Three Cheese Cauliflower Mac & Cheese, but I was short on time and decided to just stick with mascarpone.